best-kerosene-heaters-reviews-amazon-top-10

 READ MORE REVIEWS AT AMAZON

-EDITOR’S NOTE: The Mr. Heater E270320 MH125KTR Contractor Kerosene Heater is all about heat power and it will heat very large areas pretty efficiently.
-There are many nice features of this kerosene heater and it is very easy to control and use.
-It is a heavy heater and it is pretty noisy when in use.
+EDITOR’S NOTE: The Mr. Heater E270320 MH125KTR Contractor Kerosene Heater is all about heat power, and it will heat very large areas pretty efficiently.
+There are many nice features of this kerosene heater, and it is very easy to control and use.
+It is a heavy heater and pretty noisy when in use.

 5. Dyna Glo RMC-95C6B Indoor Kerosene Convection Heater Review